General professional business conditions for fixing products

 If there is an upwards variation, the Supplier shall do all that it can to meet the Client’s demand in terms of quantities and time frames that are compatible with its (production, transportation, subcontracting, human, financial, etc.) capacities.

+- d) Amendments to the contract – Effects on stocks.
 The Supplier shall establish stocks (materials, tools, work in progress, finished products) in accordance with the Client’s estimated needs and in its interest, either at the Client’s express request, or defined in such a way as to honour the projected programmes notified by it.

 Any amendment to, failure to perform or suspension of the contract that does not allow the stocks to be used up in accordance with the conditions stipulated in the contract will entail a renegotiation of the initial economic conditions allowing the Supplier to be compensated.